I beg to move,

 I pay tribute to the hon.
 Member for East Kilbride, Strathaven and Lesmahagow (Dr Cameron), the chair of the all-party parliamentary group for disability.
 I have been working on this issue on and off for over 20 years, so it is interesting that, despite all the efforts made by many people over the years, we still have just under 4 million people with disabilities who are called economically inactive, which means that they are of working age but not employed.

 There has been some progress, however, and I remember working with others many years ago to support the then Conservative Prime Minister John Major in getting the Disability Discrimination Act 1995 passed.
-The DDA was an absolute game-changer and created a regulatory framework to ensure that people could not discriminate against disabled people in goods and services or in employment.
-The reason why that was such a game-changer is that disability discrimination is rather peculiar in that it is quite often tacit, quiet or nuanced.
+The DDA was an absolute game changer and created a regulatory framework to ensure that people could not discriminate against disabled people in goods and services or in employment.
+The reason why that was such a game changer is that disability discrimination is rather peculiar in that it is quite often tacit, quiet or nuanced.
 It could be what I call the “poor you” model.
 People may say, “You poor, brave disabled person.
 Here, have a benefit and do not worry about working.”
 We do not mean to do that—it is partly based on human nature and partly on a lack of understanding—but it can be incredibly difficult to break through.
-It was that way many years ago, and it can still be like that, albeit there has been some progress over the years.
+It was that way many years ago, and it can still be like that, although there has been some progress over the years.

 The DDA worked well around goods and services.
 For example, if I have a restaurant and do not put a ramp outside, the disabled person in a wheelchair who cannot get in can sue me.
 It is very straightforward, and the situation is easy to fix.
-There may be cost implications, but most businesses got over that quickly and, as the chair of the APPG will know, when a business makes itself accessible, it often makes more than enough money to pay for the costs of improving accessibility.
+There may be cost implications, but most businesses got over that quickly, and as the chair of the APPG will know, when a business makes itself accessible, it often makes more than enough money to pay for the costs of improving accessibility.

 Things are much harder, though, with employment, particularly if someone who is disabled is applying for job.
 If someone works for a company and acquires a disability, the DDA and broader knowledge in general mean that businesses, whether in the public sector or the private sector, are much more likely to make the necessary effort to keep them in a job.
 It is much harder for someone with a disability—they could be blind, visually impaired, deaf or have autism—to get over the threshold and get a job.
-I struggled with that issue many years ago with some good disability consultants, and I will mention them in the House because they have done so much over the years: Phil Friend, Simon Minty, and James Partridge, a former chief executive of Changing Faces, which is a charity for those with a facial disfigurement.
+I struggled with that issue many years ago with some good disability consultants, and I will mention them in the House because they have done so much over the years: Phil Friend, Simon Minty and James Partridge, a former chief executive of Changing Faces, which is a charity for those with a facial disfigurement.
 The four of us worked for many years in this area with the Business Disability Forum to try to break through, and it was difficult.

 After losing my seat at the 2015 election, I went away and have now come back, and the APPG is still going great guns under the hon.
 Member for East Kilbride, Strathaven and Lesmahagow.
-However, when I read the Government’s “Improving lives” report, I still feel a little downhearted, which is not my nature.
+However, when I read the Government’s “Improving Lives” report, I still feel a little downhearted, which is not my nature.
 Anyone who is a Liberal and downhearted is in the wrong party, because we need to be optimistic, but progress is hard.
 However, I want to offer a little story of when things work, which can be game-changing for both disabled people and businesses.
 About 10 years ago, I was working with one of the big utility companies, and it had a large call centre in north London.
 I am sure that Members know that the turnover in call centres is always high, because it is a difficult job.
 The utility company had about 100 staff and, along with several others, I worked with the company to persuade it to take on 15 people with disabilities as call centre agents.
-It was hard work but, to give the company its due, it did agree.
+It was hard work, but, to give the company its due, it did agree.

 As I said earlier, the difficulty is not about people being anti-disabled; it is about fear, anxiety and people not knowing how to deal with circumstances that they do not understand.
 People often just lift the carpet and sweep people with disabilities under it, which I have always found frustrating.
 It makes me angry, and I know that other Members share that view.